 |Sass (indented syntax)||.sass||CSS|

-For files that you do not want to get processed, prefix the file name with an underscore (_).
+For files that are in a preprocessor syntax, but you do not want to get processed, prefix the file name with an underscore (_).

 Sometimes, you may not want every file with a particular file extension to get processed.
 For example, a SCSS project may use partial files, or a Pug project may have files for includes.
 By prefixing the file name with an underscore, the Editor will know not to create a processed file for that file.
-These files will still be available to the preprocessor for imports & includes, they just won’t get their own output file.
+These files will still be available to the preprocessor for imports and include statements, they just won’t get their own output file.

 .processed. file, you should use that link in your HTML.